DarkDevil1613/AsenaXDarkDevil/README.md

 - Code Tester : [GitHub: @snehapatnala1316](http://github.com/snehapatnala1316)

 📌 **Description**:
 A simple C mini project that runs a multiple-choice quiz.
 The difficulty is automatically chosen based on the user’s age input.
+You get 3 tries per game.

 🧠 **Difficulty Levels**:
 - **Easy**: Age 3–10